 Wall Sconces for Patio or Garage

 Mounting lights on the outer walls of a house is a standard method of creating a welcoming atmosphere in the yard.
 Outdoor lights, such as exterior or garage lights, should be strategically positioned near the areas where you will be moving or working at night.
+A Velux skylight installation, for example, is a durable and weatherproof way of installing a fresh approach to lighting for your interior.

 - Porch lights are fixtures typically affixed to the wall on either side of a home’s primary front door.
 These exterior wall sconces emit light downward and outward, making them ideal for lighting a small area.